oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

    Continue executing the remaining steps (from Step 6) of [Create Network](#create-network).

 ### Modify Network
-Modifying the Networking components using Automation Toolkit involves three simple steps.<br>
+Modifying the Networking components using Automation Toolkit involves three simple steps.

  - Add/modify the details of networking components like the VCNs, Subnets, DHCP and DRG in Excel Sheet.<br>
  - Running the toolkit to generate auto.tfvars.<br>
  - Executing Terraform commands to provision/modify the resources in OCI.